 Are you afraid to hike on an unfamiliar trail?
 Sign up for a ranger-led walk or hike.
 How do you find them?
 Go to the website of the park that you’re visiting, then search for “Ranger programs.”

 Every national park that we’ve visited has offered hiking trails for all abilities that are also filled with photographic opportunities.
 So why not combine your photo taking with an active walk or hike?
 Pick up a free hiking brochure at the visitors center and don’t forget to put our national park photography tips to good use

-National Park Visits are Good for the Soul
+National Park visits are good for the soul

 If your national park visit is filled with go, go, go, take time to sit in the presence of nature.
 You’ll return home more relaxed.
 Isn’t that one of the health benefits of taking a vacation?